some-mthfka/hu.dwim.sdl/README.md

 ### Status

-**WIP** Things aren't very stable at the moment, API is not frozen.
+**API is not frozen.**

-I think everything is pretty solid, but there may be errors in judgement about the functions in the conversion lists: there could be some stray functions that may not really need error checking or conversion, or, on the contrary, those that may.
+I think everything is pretty solid, but there may be errors in judgement about the functions in the conversion lists: there could be some stray functions that may not really need error checking or a bool conversion, or, on the contrary, those that may.
 If there's a clear cut case of such an error that you find, don't rely on it, it will be likely considered a bug and will be fixed.
 So, please, report dubious cases.

 All the breaking changes will be listed in this file.